 DVlobe= DlobeDtotal VlobeVtotal (1)

-For each mouse sample, DV ratios were calculated for the five distinctive lobes: left lobe, right cranial lobe, right accessory lobe, right middle lobe and right caudal lobe and denoted as DVleft, DVcranial, DVaccessory, DVmiddle and DVcaudal.
+For each mouse sample, DV ratios were calculated for each lung lobe: left lobe, right cranial lobe, right accessory lobe, right middle lobe and right caudal lobe and denoted as DVleft, DVcranial, DVaccessory, DVmiddle and DVcaudal.

 Since DVlobe is the ratio of normalized particle deposition over normalized lobar volume, it is a good indicator of lobar particle deposition density.
 If the number of deposited particles is proportional to the lobar volume, DVlobe ratio is one.
 If the density of deposited particles in a lobe is higher than the averaged whole-lung deposition density, then DVlobe is greater than one.
 Inversely, if aerosol particles are sparsely deposited in a lobe, then DVlobe is less than one.